skip to Main Content

 Before Shwedagon Pagoda In Burma

-The two brothers on hearing about the Buddha wanted to see him.
-On meeting the Buddha, he preached the Dhamma to them.
-When the Buddha had finished his teachings he gave to the two brothers eight sacred hairs from his head and seeds from the Bodhi tree under which he attained enlightenment.
+Whilst on a business trip to Rajagaha (Rajgir) in India, the two brothers on hearing stories about the Buddha wanted to see him.
+On seeing the Buddha he preached the Dhamma to them and when the Buddha had finished his teachings he gave to the two brothers eight sacred hairs from his head and seeds from the Bodhi tree under which he attained enlightenment.
+These relics would later be enshrined in stupas, sacred structures containing relics, constructed at the city gate of Balkh, their home city.
+This stupa in Balkh is considered by some accounts to be the first-ever Buddhist stupa, built under the guidance of the Buddha.

 The Arrival of the Tipitaka in Bagan